tahababou12/movie-awards/README.md

-# Local Front End Engineering Challenge
+# Front End Engineering Challenge

 Welcome Candidate and thank you for taking the time to complete the Local take-home challenge for our senior frontend engineer position